Why it's worth your time

 This is a real working week.
 The green blocks are repetitive busywork — hand them to the AI.
 The outlined blocks (talk, decide, the final call) are the part that needs you: they can never be handed over.

-That's the whole reason it's worth your time.
+So look at what that leaves you.
 AI takes the repetitive load; you keep what only a person can do — reading a room, weighing what's fair, carrying the context that never makes it into a dataset, and deciding when the "correct" answer is the wrong one.
+Whether that's worth your time is yours to judge.
 The edge isn't access to AI (everyone has that).
 It's the skill of directing it — and that's exactly what you can learn here.

 And this is the old human bargain — hand off the busywork, keep the judgment.
 What changed is that for two decades the busywork fought back: each new tool added complexity until keeping up was a death by a thousand cuts.